 Lane Cove National Park

-Situated 10km north of Sydney’s CBD at Lane Cove River Tourist Park, you will be surrounded by an abundance of flourishing gardens and the serenity of the natural world.
-The Tandara offers a fabulous and luxurious alternative to the conventional way of camping, incorporating sustainable initiatives and eco-friendly principles.
+Situated 10km north of Sydney’s CBD at Lane Cove River Holiday Park, at Tandara you will be surrounded by an abundance of flourishing gardens and the serenity of the natural world.
+Tandara offers a fabulous and luxurious alternative to the conventional way of camping, incorporating sustainable initiatives and eco-friendly principles.
 Who knew that you could simultaneously enjoy the picturesque views of the national park, while also relaxing in your safari-inspired tent that has its very own private ensuite, plasma screen TV and outdoor, deluxe kitchen.
 You really can get the best of both worlds.

-Simple Pleasure Glamping In The Garden
+Simple Pleasures Glamping In The Garden

 Simple Pleasures offer pop-up glamping experiences—meaning they'll pitch a fancy five-metre bell tent on your behalf and pack it down after you leave.
 Inside the tent, you'll find everything ready to go—from fancy linen and duck feather pillows, cookware, a two-burner gas cooker and gas bottle, lighting and an outdoor table and chairs.
 Simple Pleasures service eight campsites including Mayfield Garden, Seal Rocks, Booti Booti National Park, the Central Coast and Forster.

 Distance from Sydney: 2 - 4 hours (location dependent)

 If you're ready to rough it, check out our favourite camping spots in NSW right here.